kazmi-dev/AdmobAdsImplementation/README.md

-# 📢 Android Google Ads Library
+# 📢 Android Google Ads Implementation

-A lightweight Kotlin-based library to easily integrate **Google AdMob Ads** into any Android project with minimal setup.
+A lightweight Kotlin-based implementation to easily integrate **Google AdMob Ads** into any Android project with minimal setup.

 Supports:
 - ✅ Banner and Collapsible Banner Ads